 - The 'Da Vinci Code': A heart racing quest to solve a bizarre murder mystery, behing the veil of an ancient mystery society.
-It is a 12A so ask for permission first. - 'A Beautiful Mind': Brilliant mathematician, John Nash, on the brink of national acclaim when he become entangled in a mysterious conspiracy. - the 'Imitation game': The nail-biting race against time by Turing and his codebreaking team during the darkest days of WWII.
-It is a 12A so ask for permission first.
+It is a 12A so ask for permission first - 'A Beautiful Mind': Brilliant mathematician, John Nash, on the brink of national acclaim when he become entangled in a mysterious conspiracy.